rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender uses random timers for spawning, despawning, and respawning the helicopter.
 Each of these actions has a separate interval of possible timer values.
 Here, "spawning" refers to the very first appearance of a helicopter in a given pursuit, while "respawning" refers to any further appearances after the first.
 Heat transitions don't reset these timers.

-* The helicopter only spawns at Heat levels for which you provide valid delay values.
+* The helicopter only spawns at Heat levels for which you define valid (re)spawn-delay values.

 * The helicopter also (de / re)spawns in "COOLDOWN" mode according to its timers.

 * The helicopter uses whatever HeliStrategy you set in VltEd.

-* Only one helicopter will ever be active at any given time.
+* Only one helicopter can ever be active at any given time.
 This is a game limitation; you could technically spawn more, but they would count as cars and behave very oddly.

 * Bartender replaces vehicles that don't exist in the game with `copheli`.

 * Bartender replaces vehicles that aren't helicopters with `copheli`.

+* The helicopter can only rejoin pursuits early at Heat levels for which you define valid rejoin-delay values.
+The helicopter doesn't rejoin if it gets wrecked or runs out of fuel.

+* The helicopter rejoins with whatever amount of fuel it had left, minus the rejoin delay.
+If the helicopter wouldn't have any fuel left after rejoining, it respawns normally instead.

+* Rejoining helicopters don't count towards the total number of helicopters deployed.

 &nbsp;